After Lung Transplant Surgery

 After lung transplant surgery, limit your exposure to people with illnesses or places where people are likely to be spreading germs.

-Call us if you have any signs of infection:
+Call us if you have any signs of infection, which include:

 - Fever over 100.4°